-In 1941, Winthrop, Washington was a very small unincorporated logging town, homesteaded from the local mining quarries, with several ranches around.
-Since 1941, when the spring thaw brought the dirt roads back to view after months of being hidden under a blanket of snow, the loggers, ranchers, and an occasional prospector would gather for a spring celebration.
+In 1941, Winthrop, Washington was a very small logging town, homesteaded from the local mining quarries back in the 1850’s, with several ranches around.
+When the spring thaw brought the dirt roads back to view after months of being hidden under a blanket of snow, the loggers, and ranchers would gather for a spring celebration.

 Back in the early days, these were unofficial gatherings of some rough riders who (usually) knew how to hold their whiskey.
 By 1945, there began an annual parade and the heritage event – 49er Days was born, 76 nostalgic years ago.